mtconnect/cppagent/README.md

     }

-Each set of files must be declared using a named file description, like schema or styles and the local @Path@ and the @Location@ the files will be mapped to in the HTTP server namespace.
+Each set of files must be declared using a named file description, like schema or styles and the local `Path` and the `Location` the files will be mapped to in the HTTP server namespace.
 For example:

     http://example.com:5000/schemas/MTConnectStreams_1.3.xsd will map to ../schemas/MTConnectStreams_1.3.xsd